 - Hardware glitch, The last thing why your device doesn’t turn on is the hardware glitch.
 This can be identified if any of the troubleshooting steps given in this article won’t work out.

 iPhone not working after update

-Here we have listed 4 effective solutions that help to fix if you are experiencing iPhone Won’t Turn On or following problems.
+Here we have listed 4 effective solutions that help to fix if you are experiencing iPhone Won’t Turn On or the following problems.

 - iPhone stuck on a white or black screen.

 - iPhone stuck on recovery mode or else safe mode

 - iPhone stuck on Apple logo, but it’s not proceeding further!